Artist: Young Jeezy

 I’m reading Game of Thrones, on page 134.
 And so far in Game of Thrones, there’s pretty much the Dothraki and the white folks.
 And before every nerd drops his nob to get it through my idiot head that Dothraki are ACTUALLY based on Abyssinian warriors or something…just give me a minute here.

-Anyway, Jay, reading your review of this black man’s album got me thinking about the Dothraki and what it’d be like if some bookish little Lannister got a grant to study the way they do things out in the open like that.
+Anyway, Jay, reading your review of this black man’s album got me thinking about the Dothraki and what it’d be like if some bookish little Lannister got a grant to study the way they do things out in the open.
 Maybe he’d write how their body of song “somehow seems both airless and over-inflated” too.

 And for anyone itching to mash whatever racism alarm is closest…relax.
 I’m just saying that the idea of a man writing things like “satisfyingly huge- and evil-sounding” about a guy’s rap album is making me laugh.